rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 ```
 int     arg0 - Sneak check result: 1 - success, 0 - failure
-int     arg1 - the duration in ticks for the current Sneak check (time depends on Sneak skill level)
+int     arg1 - The duration in ticks for the current Sneak check (time depends on Sneak skill level)
-Critter arg2 - the critter (usually dude_obj)
+Critter arg2 - The critter (usually dude_obj)

-int     ret0 - overrides the result of the Sneak check
+int     ret0 - Overrides the result of the Sneak check
-int     ret1 - overrides the duration time for the current result
+int     ret1 - Overrides the duration time for the current result
 ```

 -------------------------------------------